 - Developers may need to get burned by approaches a few times to understand why an approach is generally bad

-- The best way to evaluate an approaches is to prototype and compare them in your scenario
+- The best way to evaluate an approach is to prototype and compare them in your scenario

 - Following established patterns is usually a good idea